Trump keeps up attacks on Mueller, McCabe, Comey

 McCabe told CNN that he had three in-person interactions and one phone call with Trump.

-Trump's attacks on the special counsel team will likely reinforce demands by Democrats to protect Mueller's investigation.
+Trump's attacks on the special counsel team reinforced demands by Democrats to protect Mueller's investigation.
 Senate Minority Leader Chuck Schumer and Sen. Mark Warner, the vice chairman of the Senate Intelligence Committee, issued calls to defend the probe following Dowd's comments.

+Schumer said in a statement Sunday morning: "The President is floating trial balloons about derailing the Mueller investigation.
+Our Republican colleagues, particularly the leadership, have an obligation to our country to stand up now and make it clear that firing Mueller is a red line for our democracy that cannot be crossed."